karlduggan/DjangoVueTemplate/README.md

 # Project Name

-Project Name is a web application built with Django and Vue.js.
+Project Name is a web application built with the following:
+- Django
+- Vue.js
+- TailwindCSS

 ## Prerequisites